 “Wide diversification is only required when investors do not understand what they are doing.” — Warren Buffett on Diversification

 If you read any investing book or listen to a popular investment advisor, the first tip that most of them will give you is to diversify your portfolio.
 “Do not put all your eggs in one basket!!”
 At first glance, this tip sounds logical.
 After all, the risks involved while investing in just one stock is way higher compared to your investments in ten stocks.
 However, the problem occurs when people over diversify their portfolio.

 Over-diversification is a common mistake among the investing population.
 In this post, we are going to discuss what exactly is over-diversification and how over-diversification can be dangerous for your stock portfolio.
 Let’s get started.

-A diversified portfolio is investing in different stocks from dissimilar industries/sectors in order to reduce overall investment risk and to avoid any damage to the portfolio by the poor performance of a single stock.
+A diversified portfolio is investing in different stocks from dissimilar industries/sectors in order to increase profitability, increase exposure, reduce overall investment risk and to avoid any damage to the portfolio by the poor performance of a single stock.